8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 Which museum to visit in Stavanger?
 Stavanger is not such a big town, but it has so many museums that you could easily spend a week doing nothing else, but visiting them.

 If you have just an hour or two in Stavanger, I recommend visiting Gamle Stavanger and the Norwegian Canning Museum.
-If you have 2-4 hours in Stavanger, visit the Norwegian Petroleum museum as well.
+If you have 2-4 hours in Stavanger, visit the Norwegian Petroleum Museum as well.

 These two museums couldn’t be more different, but I feel that you need to see both to get a better understanding of Norway as a country.
 If you have more time in Stavanger and want to visit even more museums, you can find the complete selection online.

-Stavanger Town Center, Domkirke, and Breiavatnet
+4. Stavanger Town Center, Domkirke & Breiavatnet

 Stavanger town center is not very big, so I suggest that you go for a short walk and see some of the main highlights in town.